-The best places to eat in Belfast – where have we missed?
+Where to eat in Belfast: What have we missed?

 I’ve no doubt that we’ve unintentionally left out some brilliant restaurants in Belfast City centre and beyond.

-If you’ve eaten in a good restaurant in Belfast recently that you’d recommend, let me know in the comments below.
+If you’ve eaten in any good Belfast restaurants recently that you’d recommend, let me know in the comments below.

 We’ve had a lot of questions over the years asking about everything from where the get the best food in Belfast if you fancy something cheap and tasty to where to go for fine dining.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.